NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 Later, we will learn how to set parameters using an external command.

+!!! tip
     We have up until now mainly been using `html_document` as an output format.
 There are however a range of different available formats to choose between.
 What is important to know, is that not all chunk settings work for all output formats (this mainly regards settings related to rendering plots and figures), and some YAML settings are specific for the given output format chosen.

 * Take a look at this [gallary](http://rmarkdown.rstudio.com/gallery.html) of R Markdown documents to see what different kinds of output formats are possible to generate.
 * Take a look at the last page of this [reference](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf) for a list of YAML header options, and what output formats they are available for.